yusefmosiah/choir-collective/docs/Theory_Chorus_Cycle.md

 }
 ```

-## The V10 Loop Difference
+## The Chorus Cycle Difference

 Traditional models "hallucinate" - they generate content that seems valid but isn't, because their static training diverges from current reality.
-The V10 loop transforms this limitation into a strength:
+The Chorus Cycle transforms this limitation into a strength:

 1. **Citation Awareness**